Black Friday 2020: The best mattress deals on Nectar, Sleep Number and more

 1. Leesa

 At Leesa, you can save up to $500 on your mattress and nab two free pillows with your purchase with no code necessary.
-This sale is live through Sunday, November 28, and extends to our pick for the best upgraded mattress-in-a-box, the Leesa Hybrid currently on sale from $899 (normally $999).
+This sale is live through Sunday, November 29, and extends to our pick for the best upgraded mattress-in-a-box, the Leesa Hybrid, currently on sale starting at $899 (normally $999).
 We thought this bed had an impressive comfort level with a "luxury feel," being equally as supportive as it was soft.
-The Leesa Legend mattress, meanwhile, is the most steeply discounted, as it drops by up to $500 from $2,499 to $1,949.
-With your mattress purchase, you’ll receive a 10-year-long warranty, along with free, no-contact delivery and a risk-free 100-night trial period.
+The Leesa Legend mattress, meanwhile, is the most steeply discounted, as it drops by up to $500, depending on the size you buy.
+With your mattress purchase, you’ll receive a 10-year warranty, along with free, no-contact delivery and a risk-free 100-night trial period.

 Shop Leesa Black Friday 2020 Mattress Deals